The Core Details

 An epic day on the bike, riding a well thought out, well marked course.
 A super cool Gran Fondo Ephrata souvenir, and well stocked aid stations to refuel at.
 Times of all finishers will be posted for bragging rights.

-This is the PNW OG (Original Gravel)!
-Getting right into the goods with the Norton Canyon climb followed by Baird Springs climb, a long fast gravel downhill, the make it or break it Palisades' rollers, and the infamous Three Devils Climb.
-This course is designed to give riders a glimpse of some very remote, out of the way parts of central Washington.
-It’s only April and 4900′ of climbing will hurt, plus approximately 32 of the 80 mile route is on gravel roads.
-There will be an aid station at approx mile 40.6 View Course Map
+NEW COURSE same classic GFE vibes.
+Getting right into the goods with the Norton Canyon climb followed by Baird Springs/Monument Hill climb, a long fast gravel downhill, then back climbing up Overen and out the magnificent Moses Coulee.
+Save some juice in the tank for the Whitehall rollers and the final kick up Potter Canyon.
+This new course is a couple miles shorter but approx 2000' more elevation and designed to give riders a glimpse of some very remote, out of the way parts of central Washington.
+There will be aid stations at approx mile 26, 46, 62 View Course Map

 GFE Medio, half the calories, all of the flavor!
 We’ll get the party started right, with a Norton Canyon climb, then Baird Springs climb, some fun fast rolling gravel mid way, then one last climb up Potter Cyn, followed by a fast downhill back into town.
 This is a classic Vicious Cycle Saturday morning ride.
 But don’t be fooled, this is not a lame watered down version of the big ride, 21 miles of gravel, and a fair amount of climbing (3200') this will hit the mark.
 There will be an aid station at approx mile 22.7 View Course Map